NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 {% img src=images/scrVNCMacScreenSharing.png, w=50, dim=percent, align=center %}

 You will be prompted for your password.
-That’s the password you selected when you set up the VNC Server in the previous step.
+That's the password you selected when you set up the VNC Server in the previous step.

 {% img src=images/scrVNCMacScreenSharing2.png, w=50, dim=percent, align=center %}